SAML-Toolkits/php-saml/README.md

  * `mcrypt`.
 Install that library and its php driver if you gonna handle encrypted data (`nameID`, `assertions`).
  * `gettext`.
 Install that library and its php driver.
 It handles translations.
+ * `curl`.
+Install that library and its php driver if you plan to use the IdP Metadata parser.

 Since [PHP 5.3 is officially unsupported](http://php.net/eol.php) we recommend you to use a newer PHP version.